Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Numerical Results and Discussion

-Until now, we have assumed that each RIS-UE channel always has an LOS component, which cannot be guaranteed in practice.
-We will therefore study the ``probabilistic LOS'' case when the LOS probabilities for the RIS-UE channels are determined according to \cite[Sec.~5.5-3]{channel}.
-Fig.~\ref{fig:fig6} shows the SEs for Conv-mMIMO and RIS-mMIMO with the proposed channel estimators for the short-term and long-term RIS configurations.
-As demonstrated in this figure, when the LOS is probabilistic, the performance improvement RIS-mMIMO provides over Conv-mMIMO becomes less apparent compared to the ``always LOS'' case.
-Apart from the LOS path nonexistence, there is an important factor that leads to this result.
-According to the model in \cite{channel}, the channel gain is higher when LOS exists compared to the NLOS case.
-This effect is observed from Fig.~\ref{fig:fig7} where there is always an LOS path for any RIS-UE channel and the number of specular components is $S=5$ for the BS-RIS and RIS-UE channels.
-In this case, the original LOS channel gain is distributed randomly over four non-LOS dominant components by keeping the power ratio of the LOS component being 0.5.
+In the remaining simulations, we consider LMMSE channel estimators and the proposed phase-shift selection method.
+Until now, we have assumed that LOS path is the only specular component once LOS exists.
+In Fig.~\ref{fig:fig6}, we compare this scenario with the case of $S=3$ specular components for all the channels.
+In this case, the original LOS channel gain (once exists) is distributed randomly over two non-LOS dominant components by keeping the power ratio of the LOS component being 0.5.
 Note that the angles-of-arrival and angles-of-departure for the non-LOS specular components are generated randomly around the LOS angles within 60 degrees and 15 degrees for the azimuth and elevation angles, respectively.
-Although the power is distributed among five specular components, RIS-mMIMO provides much higher SE in particular for the unfortunate UEs.
-In Fig~\ref{fig:fig7}, we also include the two-stage channel estimation that combines the short-term RIS configuration and overall channel estimation in an aim to improve the SE even more.
-Although the long-term RIS configuration is better than the short-term RIS configuration in the lower tails of the CDF plots, a greater SE can be achieved with the proposed two-stage channel estimation.
-In fact, the 90\%-likely SE with the two-stage channel estimation is approximately 5.8 times greater than with Conv-mMIMO.
-It is worth mentioning that this is not always the case.
-We have observed that the two-stage channel estimation scheme is not the best scheme in the previous scenarios.
+Although the power is distributed among three specular components, RIS-mMIMO provides much higher SE in particular for the unfortunate UEs.
+With more specular components, while the SE performance of the conventional massive MIMO does not change considerably, there is a loss in the upper tails of the CDF curves for the RIS-assisted massive MIMO.
+Since the power of the LOS component is lower, most of the time, there is a SE reduction.
+We also observe that when there is only one dominant component, the long-term RIS configuration is slightly better.
+However, when having the same channel gain distributed over three specular components, the short-term RIS configuration results in better performance with a $11\%$ improvement in the median SE.